 Add to Portfolio

-Joshua’s white collar criminal practice encompasses financial crime, criminal tax, and proceeds of crime matters (including account freezing orders and cash forfeiture orders).
+Joshua’s white collar criminal practice encompasses financial crime, criminal tax, and proceeds of crime matters (including account/cash freezing orders and account/cash forfeiture orders).

 He has been separately instructed to defend alleged frauds on both the Ministry of Defence and the Home Office where there were millions of pounds said to have been defrauded.

-He has recently accepted instructions in a money laundering matter where the Defendant was accused of converting criminal property.
+He accepted instructions in a money laundering matter where the Defendant was accused of converting criminal property.
+He also recently successfully defended an accountant who was alleged to have conspired to defraud the revenue of over a million pounds of corporation tax.

 -